 A Very Spacious, Advanced Flight Deck

-Advanced maintenance diagnostics.
-A new onboard system, FalconScan, first adopted on the Falcon 6X, sets a new standard in real-time system self-diagnosis.
+Advanced maintenance diagnostics: A new onboard system, FalconScan, first adopted on the Falcon 6X, sets a new standard in real-time system self-diagnosis.
 Connecting directly to all aircraft systems, FalconScan monitors more than 100,000 parameters (compared to hundreds in earlier Falcons), providing near instantaneous visibility for on-ground maintenance teams.
-Patented algorithms will enable fault detection and troubleshooting for individual aircraft plus trend monitoring across the Falcon 10X fleet worldwide.
+Patented algorithms enable fault detection and troubleshooting for individual aircraft plus trend monitoring across the Falcon10X fleet worldwide.

 New Structures, New Aerodynamics, Ultra-Efficient Power

 New fuselage: The aluminum fuselage design is entirely new with a circular cross section and frame spacing to permit extra-large windows.
-Even with a larger fuselage, the aircraft is highly efficient within the ultra-long-range segment due to an aero-optimized airframe with all-new wing design and efficient engine configuration.
+Even with a larger fuselage, the aircraft is highly efficient within the ultra long-range segment due to an aero-optimized airframe with all-new wing design and efficient engine configuration.
+The forward fuselage is aero-optimized for laminar flow, thanks to a new nose shape and tailoring of the area just above flight deck windows, which on other aircraft is typically a higher source of drag.

 A Cleaner, Leaner, Smarter Engine

-The 10X’s Rolls-Royce Pearl® 10X will be the industry’s most advanced business jet engine.
-It is the latest, largest and most powerful of the Pearl engine series, delivering more than 18,000 pounds of thrust.
+The 10X’s Rolls-Royce Pearl® 10X is the industry’s most advanced business jet engine.
+It’s the latest, largest and most powerful of the Pearl engine series, delivering more than 18,000 pounds of thrust.
+In testing, the Pearl 10X has been run on 100 percent Sustainable Aviation Fuel and the Falcon 10X will be certified for 100 percent SAF operation.

 The Pearl 10X incorporates multiple innovations derived from Rolls-Royce’s Advance2 technology demonstrator programs, including new materials and internal aerodynamics for more efficient combustion, longer life and lower maintenance.
 It is equipped with a new blisk fan for greater efficiency, an innovative combustor for lower emissions and an advanced high-pressure turbine for longer life.